seloc0des/SELO-DSP/README.md

 > **Windows Note:** See [README-Windows.md](selo-ai/README-Windows.md) for detailed Windows installation instructions and troubleshooting.

 The installer will:
+1. **Validate hardware meets high-tier requirements (NEW)**
-1. Detect your GPU and RAM
+2. Detect your GPU configuration and optimize settings
-2. Install Python and Node dependencies
+3. Install Python and Node dependencies
-3. Set up PostgreSQL database
+4. Set up PostgreSQL database
-4. Pull Ollama models (llama3:8b, qwen2.5:3b, nomic-embed-text)
+5. Pull Ollama models (llama3:8b, qwen2.5:3b, qwen2.5:1.5b, nomic-embed-text)
-5. Build the frontend
+6. Build the frontend
-6. Configure systemd service
+7. Configure systemd service

 **Installation time:** 20-40 minutes (mostly model downloads)

+⚠️ **The installer will abort if your system does not meet the minimum requirements.**

 ### Manual Installation